Spicy Thai Chicken Lettuce Cups

 2 well know Thai fish sauces

-- Use Thai fish sauce if possible
+Use Thai fish sauce

 Spicy Thai Chicken Lettuce Cups